Fayetteville Construction Accident Attorney

 Construction workers have an important job and contribute to our economy, our infrastructure, and our communities.
 However, despite the important work that construction workers perform, they often perform their job in some of the most dangerous conditions possible.
 Construction workers are constantly at risk of injury from heavy machinery, falling objects, improperly maintained or installed scaffolding, dangerous chemicals, and a whole list of other hazards.

-Ken Kieklak, Attorney at Law we know that there are strict standards and regulations that have to be met, and we know that when a construction worker is injured on the job they often face an uphill battle trying to recover for their injuries.
+At the Law Offices of Ken Kieklak we know that there are strict standards and regulations that have to be met, and we know that when a construction worker is injured on the job they often face an uphill battle trying to recover for their injuries.
 However, we are here for injured construction workers in Fayetteville and bring more than twenty years of experience to our personal injury cases.

 Causes of Construction Accidents